\(\renewcommand\AA{\unicode{x212B}}\)

 TableWorkspace

-The name of the table workspace containing the fit parameter results.
+A table workspace containing the fit parameters.

 Description

-\[P_{cell} = \frac{T_{para} - T_{anti}}{T_{para} + T_{anti}} = \tanh(0.0733 p d \lambda p_{He})\]
+\[P_{cell} = \frac{T_{para} - T_{anti}}{T_{para} + T_{anti}} = \tanh(\mu p_{He})\]

 The efficiency of the analyser cell is given by

-\[\epsilon_{cell} = \frac{1 + P_{cell}}{2} = \frac{T_{para}}{T_{para} + T_{anti}} = \frac{1 + \tanh(0.0733 p d \lambda p_{He})}{2}\]
+\[\epsilon_{cell} = \frac{1 + P_{cell}}{2} = \frac{T_{para}}{T_{para} + T_{anti}} = \frac{1 + \tanh(\mu \,p_{He})}{2}\]

-If our four periods are \(T_{00}, T_{01}, T_{10}, T_{11}\), with the subscript denoting the spin configuration, then \(T_{para} = T_{00} + T_{11}\) and \(T_{anti} = T_{01} + T_{10}\), and we can calculate \(\epsilon_{cell}\) from the above equation.
-The value of \(pd\) is given by the input GasPressureTimesCellLength, and \(\lambda\) is the wavelength of each bin, so we fit \(\frac{1 + \tanh(0.0733 p d \lambda p_{He})}{2}\) to our calculated \(\epsilon_{cell}\) to give us \(p_{He}\) and hence the theoretical efficiency curve.
+With the four periods in each input workspace being \(T_{00}, T_{01}, T_{10}, T_{11}\), and the subscript denoting the spin configuration, then \(T_{para} = T_{00} + T_{11}\) and \(T_{anti} = T_{01} + T_{10}\), and we can calculate \(\epsilon_{cell}\) from the above equation.
+We fit \(\frac{1 + \tanh(0.0733pd\lambda p_{He})}{2}\) to our calculated \(\epsilon_{cell}\) to give us \(p_{He}\).

-To calculate the error, \(\sigma_{\epsilon_{cell}}\), we need the error on \(p_{He}\), \(\sigma_{p_{He}}\), and the error of \(pd\), \(\sigma_{pd}\), given by GasPressureTimesCellLengthError.
+To calculate the error, \(\sigma_{\epsilon_{cell}}\), we need the error on \(p_{He}\), \(\sigma_{p_{He}}\), and the error of \(pd\), \(\sigma_{pd}\), given by PXDError.
 The covariance between \(pd\) and \(p_{He}\) is assumed to be zero.
 Then the error \(\sigma_{\epsilon_{cell}}\) is given by

 \[\frac{\sigma_{\epsilon_{cell}}}{t_{crit}} = \sqrt{\left(\frac{\partial \epsilon_{cell}}{\partial p_{He}} \sigma_{p_{He}}\right)^2 + \left(\frac{\partial \epsilon_{cell}}{\partial mu}\sigma_{mu}\right)^2 + \left(\frac{\partial \epsilon_{cell}}{\partial \lambda}\sigma_{\lambda}\right)^2}\]